leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 ### Thalwegs
 #### How to:

+1. Create a line shapefile named thalwegs.shp

-​	Fields:
+2. Fields:

+   type - type string

+   - main
+   - anabranch
+   - braid
+   - split

+   length - type double

 What is this layer?
 This layer delineates the deepest part of the channel for the whole length of the channel.
-The main thalweg traces the deepest point of the main channel, anabranches
+The main thalweg traces the deepest point of the main channel, anabranches, braids, and splits.
+The main channel is the deepest point in the main channel.
+Anabranches are the deepest part of a full formed secondary channel that is longer than two ocularly estimated channel widths.
+Splits are thalwegs that follow the deepest points of short side channels or structurally forced sheet flow.
+Braids are small thalwegs in the main channel that aren't the main thalweg.

 #### Lines of Evidence: